gjb233/gjb233.github.io/_pages/about.md

 Hi,

 I am Jiahe Guo (郭家和 in Chinese), a second-year undergraduate student at Institute for Interdisciplinary Information Sciences, Tsinghua University.

-My research interests lie in computer vision, with a particular focus on 3D vision.